p-arrow/ctf/DefendTheWeb/SQLi1 and higher.md

 #### Solution

 - Puhhh !
 Nothing special to find in the sourcecode.
 No hidden password, no suspicious JS script ...
-- After a while, we recognize a search parameter in the URL: https://defendtheweb.net/playground/intro11/ **?input**
+- After a while, we recognize the search parameter **?input** in the URL: https://defendtheweb.net/playground/intro11/?input
 - We play around and enter specific values: `?input=123` , `?input=kgjgfkjhkjhk` etc.
 - Nothing happens
 - When we remove the parameter and reload the page, the parameter simply returns
 - Additionally, whatever we enter after "?input", it remains in the URL even after reloading the page
-- While having the Debugger open, we notice that `?input + any other content` prevents the loading of the playground:
+- DevTool: While having the Debugger open, we notice that `?input + any other content` like `?input==` prevents the loading of the playground:

 ![grafik](https://user-images.githubusercontent.com/84674087/134385289-a62d1850-aad1-4e78-8f4b-14fe1206fa64.png)

-- As soon as we remove one char from `?input` or remove it completely, the playground gets loaded:
+- As soon as we remove one char from `?input`, as `?in`, or remove it completely the playground gets loaded:

 ![grafik](https://user-images.githubusercontent.com/84674087/134385391-b0e6d445-4f8e-49f5-a486-9bb0879a1f9c.png)